Texas Criminal Laws Explained: Procedures, Codes & State Rights (2026)

 How is the Texas Code of Criminal Procedure different from the Penal Code?

-The Texas Code of Criminal Procedure governs how criminal cases are processed in Texas courts.
-It includes procedures for arrests, indictments, trials, and sentencing.
-While the Penal Code defines crimes and penalties, the TCCP outlines the legal steps involved in enforcement and adjudication.
+The Texas Code of Criminal Procedure explains how criminal cases move through Texas courts.
+It covers the steps for arrests, indictments, trials, and sentencing.
+The Penal Code lists crimes and penalties, while the TCCP describes the process for handling cases.

 Does Texas follow the U.S. Constitution in criminal cases?